GavrielAdi/ctf-writeups/2023/The Journey to HCS 2023/README.md

 3. misc:
    - [koecing](./misc/koecing)

-Exclude: Sanity Check and Survey
+Not included: Sanity Check and Survey